1st GO Group Workshop for Sustainable Festivals & Events

 Workshop Audience communication, best and worst practise, success and failure, audience behaviour, guidance and involvement

-The GO Group discussions will be open and frank.
+The GO Group discussions are open and frank.

 Anyone can join, contribute and speak.
-There will be presentations to stimulate the discussions and we will run open space sessions to cater for individual needs.
+There are presentations to stimulate the discussions and we run open space sessions to cater for individual needs.
 You are actively invited to share your personal concerns, daily challenges and obstacles, valuable experiences, best and worst practices, green dreams and pioneering ideas.